spireglobal/aviation/tutorials-resources/serverless/google-cloud-functions/README.md

-## Using the AirSafe v2 on GCP Cloud Functions
+## Using the Aviation v2 on GCP Cloud Functions

-You can use AirSafe v2 to stream target updates using GCP Cloud Functions.
+You can use Aviation v2 to stream target updates using GCP Cloud Functions.

-The Examples section in our documentation at [https://developer.airsafe.spire.com](https://developer.airsafe.spire.com) includes a walk-through for this tutorial.
+The Examples section in our documentation at [https://aviation-docs.spire.com/tutorials/gcp-python-cloud-functions](https://aviation-docs.spire.com/tutorials/gcp-python-cloud-functions) includes a walk-through for this tutorial.